What Is Keyword Cannibalization and The Ways to Avoid It?

 How to Avoid Keyword Cannibalization

+One of the best ways to avoid keyword cannibalization is to be diligent in one’s content planning and research.
 If you have done proper research and organized the phrases and keywords you want to target, then you will naturally eliminate the chances for multiple content on the same keywords.
+Here are 4 other properties that you should care for when creating content to avoid keyword cannibalization:

 • One Keyword Per Page: It is best to have one unique target keyword or phrase per page.
 It is unwise to have multiple pages having the same terms, but you can work with semantic variations and use multiple pages to boost the relevance of the website for a specific keyword.